Splash into better hearing with our waterproof** solutions!

 • Low-frequency hearing loss: Low-frequency hearing loss affects your ability to hear lower pitches, such as deeper voices.

-• Sensorineural: This type of hearing loss occurs due to problems with the inner ear or auditory nerve.
+• Sensorineural hearing loss: This type of hearing loss occurs due to problems with the inner ear or auditory nerve.

 • Conductive hearing loss: Conductive hearing loss occurs with malformations or blockages of the outer and middle ear that prevent sound from reaching the inner ear.